 This course offers a concentration upon a specific topic within the field of engineering.
 The topic varies by semester.
-Repeatable: May be repeated for credit with a change in topic

 EGR 566 - Occupational Biomechanics

 Occupational Biomechanics is applying the field of Biomechanics to the workplace.
 This course will cover the relationship between human exertions on musculoskeletal injury.